NVIDIA/DeepLearningExamples/PyTorch/Segmentation/MaskRCNN/README.md

     SOLVER.BASE_LR 0.002 \
     SOLVER.STEPS “(360000, 480000)”
 ```

+### Command-line options

+To see the full list of available options and their descriptions, use the -h or --help command line option, for example:

+`python tools/train_net.py --help`

 ### Getting the data
 The Mask R-CNN model was trained on the [COCO 2014](http://cocodataset.org/#download) dataset.
 This dataset comes with a training and validation set.

 This repository contains the `./download_dataset.sh`,`./verify_dataset.sh`, and `./extract_dataset.sh` scripts which automatically download and preprocess the training and validation sets.

+#### Dataset guidelines

 In order to run on your own dataset, ensure your dataset is present/mounted to the Docker container with the following hierarchy:
 ```